Hannanm10/Campus-Navigation-System/README.md

 ## Campus Navigation System
-The project focuses on using data structures to implement a navigation system.
+The project focuses on using data structures & algorithms to implement a campus navigation system.

 ## How To Use
 1. Choose Starting location from the combobox provided.